ranacode97/Insurance-Data-Analysis/README.md

 ## Background Information :

-- an Insurance company that provide Health Insurance to its customers, usually they offer other insurance product to the customers through diffirent kind of marketing channel.
-In this case we will build a model to predict   whether the policyholders (customers) from past year will also be interested in Vehicle Insurance provided by the company.
+- An insurance company provides health insurance to its customers and also promotes other insurance products through different marketing channels.
+In this project, we aim to predict whether health insurance policyholders are likely to purchase vehicle insurance offered by the company.

 ## Problem Statement:

-- Un optimize customer reachout process, many insurance worker spend a lot of their time having meeting with prospective client without knowing the probabily of that customer to buy the insurance product
+- Currently, the customer outreach process is not optimized.
+Insurance agents spend a significant amount of time meeting potential clients without knowing the probability of a customer purchasing vehicle insurance.
+This results in wasted effort and lower efficiency.

 ## Business Goals: